 After First Tee, I became a member of the Tiger Woods Learning Lab Player Development Golf Program in Anaheim, CA from the ages of 7 to 12.

-From 2013-2017, I worked with Greg Castleman, (before he retired), whose resume speaks for itself.
+From 2013 - I've been working with Greg Castleman whose resume speaks for itself.
 Having worked with the likes of Guan Tianlang, Bethany Wu, Elizabeth Wang, Alexa Melton and Angel Yin just to name a few - Greg has coached them to great success in their Junior careers!
 I'd like to be the next student of Greg's to do so.

 What makes my story unique is that I started playing Blades at a very early age.
 At the end of 2012 my parents decided to purchase Nike Victory Red Pro Combo Irons for the simple fact that you can not “work” a ball with junior clubs.
 Learning with junior clubs is fine, but if you are playing tournament golf, your whole golf game will change as you get older when you have to switch to adult clubs.
 In 2014, I won both a local & sub-regional qualifiers for the National Drive Chip & Putt Contest.
 I competed at the Regionals at Torrey Pines and placed 3rd overall.

 I think my golf ability runs in my family.
 I am ½ Japanese and ½ English.
-My great grandfather, Yutaka "James" Ihira, (whom I never got to meet) was a champion golfer in Hilo, Hawaii winning the Big Island Amateur Golf Championships in 1938 and 1942.
+My great grandfather, Yutaka "James" Ihira, (who died on my birthday, four years before I was born) was a champion golfer in Hilo, Hawaii winning the Big Island Amateur Golf Championships in 1938 and 1942.
 He also won the Big Island AJA (Americans of Japanese Ancestry) Golf title four times in 1953, 1954, 1956 & 1958 and also won the Territorial AJA title in 1955.
 In 1954 and 1955, he also won the Francis H. I. Brown perpetual Trophy Island of Hawaii Amateur Championship Match Play.
-When James moved to California, he continued to play Seniors golf through the Southern California Nikkei Golf Association (SCNGA).
+When James moved to California in 1963, he continued to play Seniors golf through the Southern California Nikkei Golf Association (SCNGA).
 I am also a distant relative to Tadd Fujikawa (Playing as an amateur at age 15, Tadd qualified for the 2006 U.S. Open, the youngest golfer ever to do so at the time).

 Other things about me: